kranberry-io/kranberry/README.md

 8. If you want to run your tests in a customized way, [you can include a Makefile](https://github.com/kranberry-io/kranberry-sample/commit/1525eb53495fdc1917048394fb1ea1fe6eb56427) , modifying the execution tasks with desired parameters.  [💡 See the template](#makefile)

 🥳 🎉 Voilà!
-Now you can run your first test from the terminal command line:
+Now you can run your first test from the terminal command line by using `make run-kranberry`:

 <div align="center">
 <img align="center" alt="Run-Tests-Gif" src="https://github.com/kranberry-io/kranberry/blob/master/README/test-execution-kranberry.gif">